Story of the Year: Tear Me to Pieces (2020–2025)

 Beginning in October 2020, during the COVID-19 pandemic, Story of the Year performed their first three albums in three individual livestreams under the title Ghost Signal.

 In March 2021, Page Avenue was certified Platinum by the RIAA.

 In January 2022, it was announced that Story of the Year would join the When We Were Young festival among over 60 other emo bands including My Chemical Romance and Paramore.
 The band released their new single "Real Life" on August 24, alongside the announcement that they had signed with SharpTone Records and a new set of tour dates alongside Hawthorne Heights and Escape the Fate.
 In October, it was announced that Story of the Year's sixth album would be called Tear Me to Pieces, with a new music video for the title track.
 The album was released on March 10, 2023.

 A.R.S.O.N.
 (2025–present)

-In October 2025, the band released the first single "Gasoline (All Rage Still Only Numb)" for their new upcoming album "A.R.S.O.N.", which is set to be released on February 13th, 2026.
+In October 2025, the band released the first single "Gasoline (All Rage Still Only Numb)" for their seventh studio album A.R.S.O.N., which was released on February 13th, 2026.

+The band are confirmed to be appearing at Welcome to Rockville taking place in Daytona Beach, Florida in May 2026.
+They will support Silverstein on tour later in the year along with Origami Angel.

 Musical style and influences

 Story of the Year has been categorized under several genres, especially emo, screamo, post-hardcore, and pop-punk.
-AllMusic describe the band as "emo punk" and "emo-inflected post-grunge" and the band has also been labeled as alternative rock and melodic hardcore.
-Story of the Year's early material as Big Blue Monkey is considered nu metal.
+AllMusic describe the band as hard rock, as well as "emo punk" and "emo-inflected post-grunge" and the band has also been labeled as alternative rock and melodic hardcore.
+Story of the Year's material as Big Blue Monkey is considered nu metal.

-The band's influences include Skid Row, Guns N' Roses, Nirvana, Pearl Jam, NOFX, Pennywise, Sick of It All, and H_{2}O.
+The band's influences include BoySetsFire, the Used, At the Drive-In, Braid, Sunny Day Real Estate, Dashboard Confessional, the Get Up Kids, Bad Religion, Skid Row, Guns N' Roses, Nirvana, Pearl Jam, NOFX, Pennywise, Sick of It All, and H_{2}O.